KernelGamut32/purview-deep-dive/labs/lab01.md

 ## Lab Objectives

-By the end of this lab, you will:

 - Understand what Compliance Manager is and how it can help an organization manage compliance against risk and regulation
 - See Compliance Manager in action against a specific regulation (or set of regulations)
 - Explore options for assigning specific findings to a technical resource for remediation